jupyterlite/jupyterlite/docs/howto/python/packages.md

 ```

 The default value for `pipliteRequiredPackages` is `["matplotlib"]`.
 When you set
-`pipliteRequiredPackages` take to include `matplotlib` package if you need it.
+`pipliteRequiredPackages` you should take care to include `matplotlib` package if you
+need it.

 When you configure pre-installed packages, consider to also
 [ship appropriate pyolite wheels at build time](./wheels.md).